Park Heong-joon

-Park Heong-joon (born 19 January 1960) is a South Korean journalist, educator, and politician who has served as the mayor of Busan since 2021.
+Park Heong-joon (born 19 January 1960) is a South Korean journalist, educator, and politician who served as the mayor of Busan from 2021 to 2026.
 A member of the People Power Party, he was a professor of the Sociology Department and Graduate School of International Studies at Dong-A University from 1991 to 2021.

 Park represented the Grand National Party (GNP) in the National Assembly as the Member for Suyeong from 2004 until in 2008, when he was defeated by the Independent candidate Yoo Jae-jung, who later returned to the GNP.
 Though he lost again to Yoo in 2012, he served as the Secretary-General of the National Assembly from 2014 to 2016.
 He also served as the Senior Secretary to the President for Political Affairs from 2009 to 2010 under President Lee Myung-bak.

-He was elected as Mayor of Busan in the 2021 by-election, a day before that was provoked following the resignation of Oh Keo-don due to allegations of sexual harassment.
+Park ran for Mayor of Busan in the 2021 by-election following the resignation of Oh Keo-don due to allegations of sexual harassment.
 He successfully defeated the Democratic candidate Kim Young-choon by a large margin.
+Park won reelection in 2022, defeating former Acting Mayor of Busan Byeon Sung-wan.
+In the 2026 South Korean local elections, he sought a third term, winning the nomination of the People Power Party but losing in the mayoral election to Democratic Party of Korea nominee Chun Jae-soo.

 Prior to his political career, Park worked as a journalist of JoongAng Ilbo and Monthly Mal.
 Since the 2010s, he has been a commentator in various programmes such as Battle of Tongues, Powerful Opponents, Let's Be Politicians and so on.